thaiquangphat/ml-pupils/README.md

     - More sophisticated segmentation techniques could improve feature quality
     - Consider domain-specific features based on medical knowledge

+## Logistic Regression
+In this section, we built a simple Logistic regression model to classify only 2 of 4 classes of the dataset, `notumor` and `glioma`.
+However, in order to have better performance, we use 2 CNN layers.
+Then, the Linear classifier follows and produces the output.

+The implementation is based on PyTorch, the device used in the training is `cuda`.

+The model is trained for 40 epoches.
+The plots of training loss and validation loss shown those two losses both converge after training, from 18 to nearly 8 and also will converge when increasing the number of epoches.

 ## Hidden Markov Model

 The Hidden Markov Model (HMM) implementation uses a Gaussian HMM approach for tumor classification.
 This model is particularly effective for capturing temporal and sequential patterns in the image features.